starryskyyy/AirlineGUI/README.md

 The app's booking system is especially convenient, as it enables you to select flights and customers to create new bookings without any problems.

+App is written in C# language using Object Oriented Programming

 ## User interface example based on flight option